solaranamnesis/Das-Ausland/1881/26/1/full-text-english.md

 However, the enstatite of the Bishopsville meteorite is a pure enstatite mineral and coincides with that of Texas in Table 1: Figure 2 (i.e. a meteoritic enstatite with a terrestrial enstatite) so perfectly that the images cannot be distinguished.
 If meteoritic enstatite, where it exists only as a mineral, has the same structure as the terrestrial one, it follows that if the meteoritic minerals have completely different structures, then the latter must have a special cause (not located in the mineral).

+Here I must lead with a fact that has long been known.

 ...